Nursing: 4-Year Direct Entry Nursing

 - Submit all supporting documentation and language proficiency test results (if required) to York's Office of Admissions.

-- If you are a current York student wishing to transfer to the Collaborative Nursing (BScN) program, please complete the York online application by the deadline.
-Be sure to include all required supporting documentation.
+- If you are a current York student wishing to transfer to the Direct Entry Nursing (BScN) program, please submit a Program Request Change by the deadline.

 Opportunities for students

 York’s Nursing programs use transformative teaching/learning strategies that blend theory and practice to develop intentional, reflective and socially responsive practitioners to ensure health for all through nursing excellence.
 Interprofessional thinking and collaboration are integrated throughout the program, culminating in a final practicum experience.
 Students learn to partner, advocate and lead in the provision of care through opportunities that foster in-depth knowledge, critical thinking, lifelong scholarship, and ongoing professional development.